syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 ## Vertical

-To display the steps vertically, use the `Vertical` in the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property, to arrange the steps one below the other.
+You can arrange the steps one below the other vertically, by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Vertical`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}